dishanp/MarsApp/README.md

 # MarsApp
-A microservice for providing Mars weather gathered from the NASA API.
-Check it out at
+A microservice for providing Mars weather gathered from the NASA API,created using HTML5,CSS and Javascript Check it out at https://dishanp.github.io/MarsApp/